sassoftware/sas-studio-custom-steps/NLP - Sentence Splitter/README.md

 This custom step runs on data loaded to a SAS Cloud Analytics Services (CAS) library (known as a caslib).
 Ensure you are connected to CAS before running this step.

+Also, this step requires that you have assigned the Public caslib to map to the PUBLIC SAS library.
+This is used to create an intermediate CAS table during the process.
+Assign the caslib once you have established a connection to CAS.

 This custom step also requires a SAS Visual Text Analytics (VTA) license in order to run a sentence extraction model.

 ### Parameters:
-1. Input table containing a text column (input port, required)
+1. Input table containing a text column (input port, required): attach a CAS table to this port.

 2. Language (drop-down list, default English): choose from the 33 languages supported by VTA.